PortsMaster/PortMaster-GUI/DEVELOPING.md

 python3 PortMaster/pugwash
 ```

-If you have made changes and want to test it on your device you can use the do_release.sh script, this will delete any files that are not needed on the device and zip it up.
+If you have made changes and want to test it on your device you can use the do_release.sh script, this will zip it up correctly to test it on your device.

 ```bash
 ./do_release.sh